timescale/docs/timescaledb/how-to-guides/data-tiering/move-data.md

 );
 ```

-Alternatively, you may decide to move a data chunk to your slower tablespace,
+You can move a data chunk to the slower tablespace, but keep the chunk's indexes
-but keep the chunk's indexes on the default, faster tablespace:
+on the default, faster tablespace:
 ```sql
 SELECT move_chunk(
   chunk => '_timescaledb_internal._hyper_1_4_chunk',